-When a metal sheet is bent with a press break, its material is deformed, which is the reason of the difference in overall length of a sheet in folded and unfolded states.
+When a metal sheet is bent with a press brake, its material is deformed, which is the reason for the difference in overall length of a sheet in folded and unfolded states.
 BricsCAD automatically takes this deformation into account when you unfold a sheet metal part.
 Two approaches are used to compute it: a simplified one (K-Factor) and a more advanced one (Bend Table).

 The material deformation properties for bending is based on the assumption that there is internal surface for the sheet metal part which is not deformed when the sheet is bent.
-From the variety of internal surfaces the one is selected, which is equidistant from one side of the bend.
+From the variety of internal surfaces, one surface is selected which is equidistant from one side of the bend.
 The surface is local for each bend, and for simple cases it can be propagated on entire part, like the one on the picture.
 We assume that this surface is not stretched stretch during bending.

 T: thickness of the sheet metal part

 The K-factor (k) is the ratio of the location of the neutral surface to the material thickness.
 As a result the neutral surface lies at a distance kT from the internal surface of the bend.
 The bend radius of the neutral surface equals R + kT.
 The K-Factor is a simple geometric calculation of the location of the neutral surface.
 Forming stresses and other unknown (error) factors are not taken into account.
 The K-Factor depends on many factors, including the kind of material, bending type, tools, etc ...
 The K-Factor typically lies between 0.3 and 0.5.
 The default K-Factor for a bend radius equal to the material thickness (T) is 0.27324.